vinc/vinc.cc/src/archeology/brittany-prehistory.html.md

 - Early Bronze Age culture
-- Started from Portugal and spread from the sea to form enclaves inland, like in the southern coast of Brittany.
+- Started from Portugal and spread from the sea to form enclaves inland, like in the southern coast of Brittany
 - From 2400 BCE to 1800 BCE in Britain

 ### Unetice culture